msiegenthaler/ensime-launcher-js/README.md

   - *start(output, callback)*:
       Start ensime.
 Will download ensime (once) if not already installed.

+  - *ports(callback)*:
+      Looks for a running ensime and returns the port it runs on.

   - *update(output, callback)*:
       (Re)download the newest version of ensime.